 This is caused by the insufficient presence of PML molecules (and likely others) that in healthy cells are believed to regulate senescence (biological aging) and ultimately to enforce apoptosis (programmed cell death).

-Many tumors are benign (eg moles, warts, lipomas), those that are malignant are called cancer (Melanoma, Hemangiosarcoma, etc).
-Malignant tumors differ from benign tumors in that they invade surrounding tissue or even metastasize (spread) to other parts of the body, and in both cases harm or destroy healthy cells.
+Malignant tumors differ from benign tumors in that they invade surrounding tissue or even metastasize (spread) to other parts of the body.
+In both cases they harm or destroy healthy cells.

 - radiation, because an overdose of radiation shocks within seconds all body systems!
 This is not the radiation say from an x-ray though, these are well below shock levels.

-- a chemical substance (in medicaments, "food", household, or environment), because at the "right" amount some substances that reach the bloodstream do indeed shock the entire organism.
+- a chemical substance (in medication, "food", household, or environment), because at the "right" amount some substances that reach the bloodstream do indeed shock the entire organism: eg plastics, rubbers.

 - industrial dog "food" or "treats"

-- a chemical substance (in medicaments, "food", household, or environment) if it is perpetually or frequently
+- a chemical substance (in medication, "food", household, or environment) if it is perpetually or frequently

 - inhaled, say room "refreshers", varnish, or smoke